Murder of Janet March: Conviction and sentence

 The trial lasted a week.
 On August 17, ten years and two days after prosecutors alleged Perry murdered Janet, the jury reached a verdict after ten hours of deliberations.
 They found him guilty on all charges.
 The Levines expressed their gratitude to the MNPD and prosecutors; Perry's lawyers said they would appeal since the overall case was weak although they admitted the taped conversations between Arthur, Perry and Farris had been very strong evidence.

 Three weeks later, he was sentenced on all the crimes he had been convicted of that year.
 Neither Perry nor the Levines made any statement at the hearing, although Mark Levine had one read into the record.
 Perry received a total of 56 years in prison.
-A five-year sentence for the theft would run concurrently with 24 years for the murder conspiracy, after which would be a consecutive 32-year sentence for the murder.
+A five-year sentence for the theft would run concurrently with 24 years for the murder conspiracy, after which would be consecutive sentences of 25 years for second-degree murder, two years for abuse of a corpse and five years for tampering with evidence.

 On the same day Perry was convicted, his father was sentenced.
 At the time he made his plea agreement, his lawyers and the federal prosecutor had agreed that he would serve 18 months with a longer period of supervised release afterwards.
 However, the judge rejected that agreement in favor of a five-year sentence.
 Three months later, on December 21, Arthur died at the federal prison medical center in Fort Worth, Texas.